ARMAGH INTER-DIOCESAN MARRIAGE TRIBUNAL SAFEGUARDING CHILDREN AND ADULTS REPORTING POLICY

 Any person making an allegation, whether petitioner, respondent and/or witness(es), should be aware that allegations of abuse which are not already reported or known or shared with the appropriate authorities will be referred to them without exception.

 In summary, action takes the following shape and order:

-I confirm that I have read and understood the above Safeguarding Child Protection/Vulnerable Adult Reporting Policy of the Armagh Regional Marriage Tribunal and accept that if deemed appropriate, information of a safeguarding nature will be shared between the ARMT and the civil authorities.
+I confirm that I have read and understood the above Safeguarding Child Protection/Adult Reporting Policy of the Armagh Inter-Diocesan Marriage Tribunal and accept that if deemed appropriate, information of a safeguarding nature will be shared between the AIMT and the civil authorities.